godotengine/godot-docs/tutorials/engine/inputevent.rst

 Customizing and re-mapping input from code is often desired.
 If your whole workflow depends on actions, the :ref:`InputMap <class_InputMap>` singleton is ideal for reassigning or creating different actions at run-time.
-This singleton is not saved (must be modified manually) and it's state is run from the project settings (engine.cfg).
+This singleton is not saved (must be modified manually) and its state is run from the project settings (engine.cfg).
 So any dynamic system of this type needs to store settings in the way the programmer sees best fit.